Egyptians vote abroad, leadership contest heats up

 The disorganised build-up to the first-round vote on May 23 and 24 has been marred by deadly street clashes in Cairo and lingering suspicions that the generals now in charge will try to manage democracy from behind the scenes after formally handing over to civilians by July 1.

-A supreme administrative court was due on Saturday to view the state's appeal against one of the court rulings which demanded the postponement of the election.
+A supreme administrative court is due on Saturday to view the state's appeal against one of the court rulings which demanded the postponement of the election.

 Egypt's democratic experiment is being closely watched by long-time ally the United States and neighbouring Israel, both unnerved by the sweeping success of Islamists who were long repressed by Mubarak but who now dominate parliament.